josoder/c_exam/readme.md

 See main.c and b_tree_test.c for more detail on how this is done.
 <br>
-The sorting and dynamic allocation mechanisms are described in the source code of b_tree.c and are tested, in main.c and b_tree_test.c so I wont go into any further details about them here.
+The sorting and dynamic allocation mechanisms are described in the source code of b_tree.c and are both tested in main.c and b_tree_test.c so I wont go into any further details about them here.

 [exam test](PG3400%20Home%20Exam%202017.pdf)